hermanwhyd/masher-man/README.md

 - Can't resolve 'swagger-schema-official/schema
   you can refer this [github issues](https://github.com/apigee-127/sway/issues/180).

-# Disclaimer

-This project build with premium template - [VEX](https://themeforest.net/item/vex-angular-8-material-design-admin-template/24472891)
-If you decide to use this project, may be you need to purchase it first.

 # Further help

-If you have any specific questions about the template, you can contact us anytime on our support email ([herman.whyd@gmail.com](mailto:herman.whyd@gmail.com))
+If you have any specific questions about this project, you can contact us anytime on our support email ([hwayudi@xl.co.id](mailto:hwayudi@xl.co.id))